aliallibhai/govukPaaS-ex-wordpress/readme.md

 2. Download and unzip the latest version of [WordPress]

 3. Move all of the WordPress files into your govukPaaS-ex-wordpress folder.
-Be careful not to overwrite the '`wp-config.php` and `wp-db.php` files.
+Be careful not to overwrite the `/wp-config.php` and `/wp-includes/wp-db.php` files.

 4. If you don't have one already, create a MySQL service.
 With GOV.UK PaaS, the following command will create a free MySQL database through MySql.
 Here we have named the database wpdb, but you can pick a name of your choice.